Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 Download LogoBuilder_v1.6 from [here](https://xdaforums.com/t/changing-boot-logo-logo-bin-program.1953726/)
-Extract the contents and modification needs to be performed to the sizes.txt file so that the files will be loaded with the correct screen resolulation read for repacking.
+Extract the contents and modification needs to be performed to the sizes.txt file so that the files will be loaded with the correct screen resolution read for repacking.

-Replace the contents of sizes.txt with the following resoultions.
+Replace the contents of sizes.txt with the following resolutions.

 ```